sanjana-meduri/GARAGE/README.md

 - [ ] browse available tags to filter by
 - [ ] upload user profile picture
 - [ ] add multiple images for each listing
+- [ ] change default radius for browsing in settings

 ### 2. Screen Archetypes